Preventing Church Division Bible passage: Matt.16:18, IITim.2:14-25 (NIV)

 When greed and unforgiveness take root, people reject sound doctrine, opening the door to calamity.
 Numbers 16:41–50 and 17:1–13 illustrate how a lack of sound teaching can lead to chaos and destruction.

-How the Devil Sows Discord
+How the Devil Sows Discord In The Church

 - Gossip: Spreading rumors (Proverbs 20:19; Ezekiel 36:3; Romans 1:29).